Xos73/k8s-HomeLab-setup/README.md

-# k8sOnRpi4
+# k8s HomeLab Setup
-Project to discover how to create a fully working k8s node to run services on Raspberry Pi 4 devices
+Project to discover how to create a fully working k8s node to run services Started some years ago when trying to implement this on a (very) cheap rpi4 cluster Picked up some years later on somewhat more decent hardware (NUC alike bare metal, running ProxMox as hypervisor)

-My journaling file on my learning quest to understand k8s

-1. Initial setup of the OS: [Setup the OS](01 - SetupOS.md)
-2. Install and configure cri-o and k8s: [Install cri-o and k8s](02 - InstallCrioK8S.md)
-3. Bare setup of k8s: [Bare k8s](03 - BareK8S.md)
-4. Install networking component: (04 - CNI.md)